JuliaPackageMirrors/URLParse.jl/README.md

 NOTE
 ----
 In addition to the methods documented above, the following are also exported, in anticipation of being useful elsewhere.
-*   urlsplit and urlunsplit: Similar to urlparse and urlunparse, but ignores the 'parameters' part of the url.
+*   **urlsplit** and **urlunsplit**: Similar to urlparse and urlunparse, but ignores the 'parameters' part of the url.
 That is, assumes URLs of form scheme://netloc/path?query#fragment.
-*   rsearch: Search in a string from end to beginning.
+*   **rsearch**: Search in a string from end to beginning.
 Similar to Base.search, but in the reverse direction.
-*   rsplit: Split a string with a delimiter starting from the end.
+*   **rsplit**: Split a string with a delimiter starting from the end.
 Similar to Base.split but in the reverse direction.